-The inspiration to start a restaurant has struck.
-Now it’s time to get serious about the mechanics of how you’ll get it off the ground and make money.
+Drawing up a restaurant business plan is a fundamental step in growing something strong and viable.
+When you are starting a restaurant it is the point when you get serious about the mechanics of how you’ll get it off the ground and make money.
 Investors, co-founders and partners are going to be an important part of the journey.
 To prove your vision to them and to stay aligned with it yourself, you need a business plan.

 Here, we’ve outlined what your restaurant business plan should include.
 And even better, we’ve added some tips and insights from Tim Felkner, a serial entrepreneur and restaurant consultant from San Francisco.

 Powerful, fast and flexible point of sale software for your restaurant.